 Who administers the program and decides how to allocate the aid?

-The Financial Aid Work group is composed of members of the VWC Organizing Team.
+The Financial Aid Work group is composed of 3 members of the 2026 Camp organizing team: Acorn, Drift, and Don.

 What do camper registration fees pay for?